 For some, HR compliance can feel overwhelming.
 Filing deadlines, consequences and penalties make this topic one that not many HR professionals are fond of.
 Outsourcing HR compliance can make these responsibilities achievable with the peace of mind that they are being done right.
 If you’re looking to freshen up your HR outsourcing practices in 2023, be aware of the latest HR outsourcing trends that we’ve taken the time to identify below.

 In 2020, 42% of the U.S. workforce became full-time remote work employees.
-Most firms state they intend to keep the new work-from-home policies or offer partial telecommute options.
+Most firms have kept the new work-from-home policies or offer partial telecommuting options.
 This can be a complex headache for smaller HR teams to manage, hence why many are opting to outsource HR to an outside agency to manage.

 This list might not be groundbreaking to see, but to those who work in HR these are the tasks that are the foundational rock for their department.
 If these four pillars are not working cohesively at all times, HR professionals will not be able function at their highest level and produce the desired results that CEOs and CFOs are looking to achieve.

 There is no doubt that outsourcing is a reasonable solution for relieving an HR team of necessary, but time-consuming tasks.
 Whether your company doesn’t have the staff, is short on time, is non-compliant, or has limited funds, HR compliance outsourcing may be just be the thing you need!